B19EE075/Design-Project/README.md

 ## **Implementation Steps**

-Step1 : **Select a language for Implementation** - Python is used in this project for developing as it has [Scikit-Learn](https://scikit-learn.org/stable/) Library which has many tools that can be used for Image Processing.
+Step 1 : **Select a language for Implementation** - Python is used in this project for developing as it has [Scikit-Learn](https://scikit-learn.org/stable/) Library which has many tools that can be used for Image Processing.

-Step2 : **Select an optimal Algorithm** - Entropy from Scikit-Image is used.
+Step 2 : **Select an optimal Algorithm** - [Entropy](https://scikit-image.org/docs/dev/auto_examples/filters/plot_entropy.html) from Scikit-Image is used.

+Step 3 : **Tuning of Parameters** - There are many attributes in the implementation which needs tuning to improvise accuracy.

+Step 4: **Create an User Interface** - [Kivy](https://kivy.org/#home) is used.

+Step 5: **Testing** -  Different images are used for testing

+## **Implementation**

+Select an Image from the system by clicking on the select button.